vain/pdfPres/README.md

 What do I do with old (non-XML) notes?
 --------------------------------------

-If you already used an old version of pdfPres that didn't save the notes in XML, you can use the converter script to transform those notes into
+If you already used an old version of pdfpres that didn't save the notes in XML, you can use the converter script to transform those notes into
 XML:

     $ ./legacy-notes-converter.py notes.txt > notes.xml

-The resulting file `notes.xml` can be read in pdfPres.
+The resulting file `notes.xml` can be read in pdfpres.

 Be aware that this script expects a file encoded with UTF-8.
 Use [Geany](http://www.geany.org/) or